 The counties sued that the language was vague and so the Con Am measure should be removed from the ballot.
 They felt that a state surcharge would limit their property taxing powers.
 The judge ruled that the language was appropriate and the ballot measure was to remain.
 But the counties appealed to the Hawaii Supreme court, which ruled, only three weeks before the election, to remove the measure from the ballot, preventing voters from expressing.

-Most opponents said that they support public schools and that more funding is needed—but they did not agree with the surcharge.
+The ConAm Campaign and the Invalidation of the Ballot Measure caused a wider understanding of the funding crisis for Hawai‘i Public Schools.
+Most opponents said that they support public schools and that more funding is needed—but they did not agree on the funding method– the property tax surcharge.
 Though the state Supreme Court blocked residents from voting on school funding, an understanding has been reached by opponents, proponents, and the public — that a funding solution is critically needed.

 Con Am illuminated school funding crisis–HSTA website, Gov, schools superintendent call for more school resources, better pay

 The Strange Legislative Path of the Con Am Bill– Gary Hooser, Civil Beat